How to plan a road trip with your Boston Terrier

 First things first, cars aren’t made with furry friends in mind.
 You are going to need to gather some supplies to make this road trip comfortable for your animal.
 For starters, you need to make sure your dog will be safe during the journey.

 There are many different choices out there for making car rides safe.
 Seat belt tethers are one of the best ways to protect your pet, tethers clip into both your dog’s harness and the seat belt buckle.
 Most of these tethers don’t cost more than $20 a piece.
-Check out the pricing of tethers on Amazon, click here for tether prices.
+Check out the pricing of tethers on Amazon, click here for tether pricesOpens in a new tab..

 Seat Cover

 Next, you should consider getting a seat cover.
 Accidents can happen even with properly scheduled breaks.
 By purchasing a waterproof seat cover, you can easily clean out any messes that occur on the road.
 This also adds additional cushion to the rear seat for your dog to relax on.
-Check the price for seat covers on Amazon, click here for the latest price.
+Check the price for seat covers on Amazon, click here for the latest priceOpens in a new tab..

 Booster Seat